 “Stuntin’ Like My Daddy” – Season 1, Episode 2 Sun June 23 – 10PM On HBO

-The first episode of Euphoria has us reeling.
+The first episode of Euphoria had us reeling.
 The new HBO show is the diary of Rue Bennett (Zendaya), as she goes through life with various cognitive disabilities, gets addicted to a variety of drugs, and now has to cope with life after rehab.
 Imagine a teen movie but one that is abrasively honest and not at all amusing.
-These kids are dealing with real problems and the format is similar to a Young Adult novel, with Rue narrating the events while rewinding and fast forwarding to show us the impactful moments in her life.
-Also the many lives that intersect with hers.
-There’s Jules (Hunter Schafer) the transgender new-girl-at-school who has the look of a pixie dream and the hardknock life of being objectified by the men and boys around her; Fezco (Angus Cloud) the local urban drug dealer who doesn’t like to judge anyone; Kat (Barbie Ferreira) the girl mostly likely to do almost anything to feel included.
+These kids are dealing with real problems, in a format is similar to a Young Adult novel.
+Rue narrates the events while rewinding and fast forwarding to show us the impactful moments in her life.
+And also the many lives that intersect with hers.
+There’s Jules (Hunter Schafer) the transgender new-girl-at-school who has the look of a pixie dream and the hard knock life of being objectified; Fezco (Angus Cloud) the local urban drug dealer who doesn’t like to judge anyone; Kat (Barbie Ferreira) the girl mostly likely to do almost anything to feel included.
 And more…so many more.
 Euphoria is well written and hazy as a memory, which means we might be in too deep before we realize just how much it hurts.

 From HBO: On the first day of school, Rue’s (Zendaya) excited about her new friend, Jules (Hunter Schafer), but struggles to put the past behind her and gets into trouble at Fezco’s (Angus Cloud).
 Nate (Jacob Elordi) becomes obsessed with Maddy’s (Alexa Demie) hookup, Tyler (Lukas Gage), while trying to get back together with Maddy.
 Kat (Barbie Ferreira) finds out that a video of her has surfaced online.
 McKay (Algee Smith) takes the stress of college out on Cassie (Sydney Sweeney).